timus/neo-robot-api/README.md

 4. Run docker-compose exec php bash

+5. Run composer install from vm

-5. Run php artisan migrate from vm
+6. Run php artisan migrate from vm

 The http server should be available on the port 8081 and you should be able to access the end point mentioned below